-Milazzo is a substantial town on the coast of north-east Sicily, west of Messina, and best known (and most visited) for its beach and historic village.
+Milazzo is a substantial town on the coast of north-east Sicily, west of Messina, and best known for its castle.

-The town itself is interesting - the centuries have left their mark very clearly on the layout of Milazzo, with the walled city at the top of Milazzo, the "Old Town" of medieval origin at the foot of the hill, and the more modern city at the bottom and along the harbour area.
-We explore these areas separately below...
+The centuries have left their mark very clearly on the layout of Milazzo, with the citadel and castle at the top of the hill, the old town of medieval origin at the foot of the hill, and the more modern city at the bottom and along the harbour area.

 Milazzo Old town

-The Old Town includes the fortified citadel and medieval quarters of Milazzo, and contains numerous religious buildings.
+The old town includes the medieval quarters of Milazzo, and is best known for its religious buildings.

 On entering the old town you first find the Shrine of St. Francesco di Paola, dating from the 18th century and built on the site of a pre-existing church of the 15th century.
 The façade is characterized by a curvilinear staircase with windows and a gallery above the doorway.
 Inside, in the chapel of Jesus and Mary, there is an altar decorated with carved and gilded wood, at the centre of which is the "Madonna and Child" by Domenico Gagini (1420-1492).